HARBOR MAINTENANCE FUNDING

 All ocean-going ships operating on the Great Lakes and St. Lawrence Seaway are required by law to hire a U.S. or Canadian marine pilot to assist with navigation.
 The Great Lakes Pilotage Act of 1960, and its associated regulations, give form and structure to the pilotage regime in the sections of the Great Lakes under U.S. jurisdiction.
 In its current state the system is a regulated monopoly.
 Ship owners (the consumer) are required by federal law to employ pilots.
 Since there is only one pilotage service provider authorized in each geographic area, an effective monopoly exists.
 The Coast Guard exercises broad regulatory oversight over all aspects of Great Lakes pilotage, including the setting of fees.

 Under Coast Guard management, Great Lakes pilotage has become a runaway cost for international trade on the Great Lakes-St. Lawrence Seaway navigation system.
-In the last five years (2012-17), U.S. pilotage costs on the Great Lakes have increased 250 percent.
+In the last five years (2014-19), U.S. pilotage costs on the Great Lakes have more than doubled ($12.8 million – $27.9 million).
+The cost per pilot has increased by 53 percent.
 Runaway costs threaten the competitiveness of international commerce on the Seaway system.

 Congress should review the Great Lakes pilotage program and the Coast Guard’s oversight of that program with the goal of improving safety, improving efficiency, reducing costs and improving the competitive position of the navigation system.